 Friday the 13th is known for being the most unlucky day of the year, with many people fearing what the day entails.

-The unlucky date will occur for the second time this year this coming Friday, which is why we rounded up 13 things you might not know about this ominous day.
+The unlucky date will occur for not just the final time this year and this decade on Friday, which is why we rounded up 13 things you might not know about this ominous day.

 How did it start?

 There are a number of theories about the origins of Friday the 13th and its association with all things unlucky.
 One theory is that the superstition stems from early Christianity because thirteen is the number of people present at the Last Supper (Jesus and his 12 apostles), which took place on Maundy Thursday.
 At the Last Supper, Judas, the apostle who betrayed Jesus, was the 13th member of the party to arrive.
 Jesus died the next day on Good Friday.

 Not all cultures fear Friday the 13th

 Not all cultures believe Friday the 13th is unlucky.
 In Spanish and Greek cultures, Tuesday the 13th is considered far more ominous.
 In Italian culture, Friday the 17th is considered to be even unluckier than the 13th.

 For a month to have a Friday the 13th, it must begin with a Sunday.
 If you don’t believe us, check the calendar for yourself.